-ADS-B will become a mandatory requirement in order to operate in certain airspace on January 1, 2020.
+ADS-B traffic has become a mandatory requirement in order to operate in certain airspace since January 1, 2020.
 The following is directly from the FAA FAQ ADS-B website and we hope it will provide some useful information regarding this upcoming rule.

 Under the rule, ADS-B Out performance will be required to operate in: